Ryzon3/mirage-script/QUICKSTART.md

   needs quest (NumberQuest) meaning "input numbers, target, and match placeholder"
   prompt:
 <<<
 Find two indices whose values add to quest.target.
-When you have them, call emit_output with the pair and a short explanation.
+Return the pair and a short explanation; the show step will emit it.
 >>>

 begin: